Most interesting landmarks of Arizona

 - Mummy Cave Ruins – Apache County.
 Former Anasazi settlement below cliff overhang.
 These two caves were inhabited in 300 – 1300 AD.
 Structures with some 80 rooms, three kivas.
 Includes a building with three floors, with colorful plaster preserved in inner rooms.

 - Palatki Pueblo – Coconino Country.
 Ruins of Sinagua settlement from 1100 – 1400 AD and rich finds of petroglyphs from 4000 BC – 1400 AD.

-- Tsʼah Biiʼ Kin (Inscription House) – Coconino County.
-Abandoned Anasazi settlement under majestic cliff overhang.
+- Inscription House (Tsʼah Biiʼ Kin) – Coconino County.
+Abandoned Anasazi settlement under a majestic cliff overhang.

 - White House Ruins – Apache County.
 Ruins of Anasazi settlements under a rock overhang.
 Ruins of once large building with 80 rooms, which were inhabited in 1040 – 1275 AD.
 Numerous petroglyphs nearby.